Have you ever marveled at how people who lack self awareness tend to react?

-Have you ever met someone and marveled at how they lack so much self-awareness?
-Most of us know someone like that.
-Someone who always blames others when things go wrong.
+Most of us know someone like that – the one who always blames others when things go wrong.
 Someone who never seems to understand that their behavior has consequences—at times, it is us.
 Sometimes we get so caught up in our worries and stress that we disconnect from ourselves and forget to check in with others.

 Do I Lack Self-Awareness?